 Is there new information?

-A recent explosion of published studies has yielded 32 documented clinical symptoms found to affect a person with Superficial Siderosis.
+A recent explosion of published studies has documented new clinical symptoms found with superficial siderosis.
 Most track to one of the three parent categories.
-A few, such as Depression, Craniospinal Hypotension, and Neurological Reserve aren’t direct clinical symptoms but have an obvious connection.
-No one, to my knowledge, has experienced all of them.
-The glossary continues to be a work-in-progress, ever-evolving and expanding as we review new information.
+A few, such as Depression, Craniospinal Hypotension, and Neurological Reserve, aren’t direct clinical symptoms but have an obvious connection.
+No one, to our knowledge, has ever experienced all of them.
+Our glossary continues to be a work-in-progress, ever-evolving and expanding as we review new information.